gravitational/teleport-plugins/access/mattermost/README.md

-# Teleport Mattermost Bot
+# Teleport Mattermost Plugin

-This package provides Teleport <-> Mattermost integrataion that allows teams to approve or deny Teleport access requests using Mattermost.
+This package provides Teleport <-> Mattermost integrataion that allows teams to get notified about new access requests in Mattermost.

 ## Setup